 Also, the more relevant the open-ended question is the more valuable their answer will be.

-This is exactly what we do in Officevibe.
+This is exactly what we do in our employee survey software.
 We’ll ask contextual followup questions.

 As an example, we’ll first ask how likely they are to promote the company outside of work:

 And then immediately ask for qualitative feedback depending on their answer.

 I’ve seen companies make this mistake many times.

 Leading words are words in the question that lead employees towards a certain answer.

 This is a great example of your unconscious bias at work.

 Consider this example:We recently updated our intranet to be easier to navigate and more user-friendly.
 What do you think of it?

 This example clearly shows that you want them to respond positively.
 You’re telling them that you think it’s easier to navigate and more user-friendly.

 Instead, keep your question neutral and simply ask “What are your thoughts on the new intranet?”